xavidop/genkitx-aws-bedrock/README.md

 ## Installation

-Install the plugin in your project with your favourite package manager:
+Install the plugin in your project with your favourite package manager

 - `npm install genkitx-aws-bedrock`
 - `pnpm add genkitx-aws-bedrock`